Nineteen children and counting

 “I meet people every day, and there was something different here,” he said later.
 “It really was a different feeling being in the same room with them.”

-Nine months after getting Allee’s email, Cleary filed a lawsuit accusing OHSU of fraud and inflicting emotional distress and asking for $5.2 million in damages.
+Nine months after getting Allee’s email, Cleary filed a lawsuit accusing OHSU of fraud and inflicting emotional distress, and asking for $5.2 million in damages.

 After the suit was filed, the university issued its only public comment to date, saying in a statement that “OHSU supports and adheres to patient privacy laws,” that its “laboratory is rigorously reviewed and . . . in compliance with all state and federal regulations,” and that “OHSU stopped recruiting anonymous donors and collecting anonymous sperm samples in 2011.”

 The statement continued: “Today, new patients seeking donor sperm samples are referred to multiple outside sperm bank options to select a suitable donor, and samples are shipped to OHSU laboratories for patient use.
 A limited supply of OHSU anonymous donor sperm collected prior to 2011 is available to patients.”

 Cleary, meanwhile, finally met Allee in person at a news conference held in conjunction with the filing of the lawsuit.
 He was in a room, trying to figure out what he was going to say, when there was a knock at the door.